-A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.
+A city steeped in maritime history, New London is on the natural harbor of the Thames River just before it flows into Long Island Sound.

-Two hundred years ago New London was one of the top whaling ports in the world, and in 1839 was the landing point of The Amistad.
+Two hundred years ago New London was one of the top whaling ports in the world.
+During that heyday in 1839 it was also the landing point of The Amistad, with historic consequences for the United States.

-In a seafaring town like this you have no choice but to board a boat, to sail off to spy the sound’s famous lighthouses or make a day trip to the idyllic Block Island off the tip of Long Island.
+In a seafaring town like this I had no choice but to board a boat.
+You can sail off to spy the sound’s famous lighthouses, or make a day trip to the idyllic Block Island off the tip of Long Island.

-New London is also a hotbed for the arts in south-eastern Connecticut, furnished with galleries, an opulent theatre, the vaunted Lyman Allyn Art Museum and six blocks of eye-popping murals.
+New London is also a hotbed for the arts in southeastern Connecticut.
+The city is furnished with galleries, an opulent theater, the vaunted Lyman Allyn Art Museum, and six blocks of eye-popping murals.

 Let’s explore the best things to do in New London: